 The average cost of credit in Nova Scotia is $95.26, and the average loan size is $433.
 Nova Scotia has an average debt of $23,149.
 100% of licensed lenders and 25% of unlicensed lenders are in compliance with the provincial fee disclosure requirements in Nova Scotia.

 Further statistics about payday loans in Nova Scotia revealed that, at the time the research was carried out, there were 15 licensed payday lenders operating 51 licensed payday lending stores in Nova Scotia.
 Across the 51 outlets, 172,023 loans were granted of which 44,478 were classified as repeat loans.
 That is, they were granted to a borrower 24 hours or less after they repaid a prior payday loan.
 Furthermore, 12,290 loans defaulted.
 The average of the ‘average loan granted per outlet’ was $433.64.

 The only official report available about customers of payday loans in Nova Scotia was made in 2007.
-Although it is outdated, it could still give some insight on how the payday loan progressed then.
-The Payday Loan Customer Survey for New Brunswick & Nova Scotia present the profile of respondent payday loan customers and the reasons why people borrow.Ever wondered what type of people take out payday loans in Nova Scotia?
+Although it is outdated, it could still give some insight into how the payday loan progressed then.
+The Payday Loan Customer Survey for New Brunswick amp; Nova Scotia presents the profile of respondent payday loan customers and the reasons why people borrow.Ever wondered what type of people take out payday loans in Nova Scotia?

 What about the financial side of this?
 Here are some statistics about the loans that customers took out.

-- Payday loan customers who responded to the survery would expect to pay, on average, $28.04 for interest and administration fees to borrow $100 for two weeks.
+- Payday loan customers who responded to the survey would expect to pay, on average, $28.04 for interest and administration fees to borrow $100 for two weeks.

 - Two-thirds (63%) of respondent payday loan customers normally borrow less than $300 when they get a payday loan.